 Hospice patients who are on prescribed narcotic medications will NOT become addicted.

 Proper rest will also assist in pain relief.
 Patients who are restless or anxious may experience more pain.
-Please be open and honest when discussing your feelings of anxiety.
+It may help to be open with our social worker or chaplain to discuss your feelings of anxiety.
 Sometimes just having someone to talk to will ease your worries.
 Your doctor may be able to prescribe a medication to help.

 Physical or occupational therapy treatments may be able to help with pain by increasing flexibility and mobility.
 Your hospice nurse will provide you with information and together with your doctor will decide if physical or occupational therapy could help you.

 Heat or cold therapy may sometimes ease the discomfort of joints and muscles.
 Because the skin of a hospice patient may be somewhat fragile, please discuss heat or cold therapy with your hospice nurse to get proper instruction for use.